-I can definitely see some of that in your work and I like how you were able to take things that inspired you and make it your own.
-The thing I think that caught not only my attention but I think everybody else’s attention was the fact that you started doing a bunch of portraits of parkour athletes.
+I can definitely see some of that in your work, and I like how you were able to take things that inspired you and make it your own.
+Something I think that caught not only my attention, but I think everybody else’s attention was the fact that you started doing a bunch of portraits of parkour athletes.
 It didn’t catch my attention simply because it was parkour or I hadn’t paid attention to your other work, but what really stood out was the fact that the portraits were of people that I knew and respected and I assumed you were doing those because you were inspired by them or respected them yourself.
 Was there really any other reason behind the portraits than that?

 So which is your favorite out of the parkour portraits you have done?

 So I did a six-page parkour comic.
-My friend put together a comics anthology and a bunch of artists from our school all submitted entries for it.
-The comic was based around punk culture and I really don’t have a huge background or experience with punk-rock.
-Then I got hit with an idea of doing a comic based on parkour cause I feel like the average parkour mindset is similar to a punk mindset, you know, we’re counter-culture, we’re kind of against against people telling us the way we should be.
+My friend put together a comics anthology, and a bunch of artists from our school all submitted entries for it.
+The comic was based around punk culture, and I really don’t have a huge background or experience with punk-rock.
+Then I got hit with an idea of doing a comic based on parkour cause I feel like the average parkour mindset is similar to a punk mindset, you know, we’re counter-culture, we’re kind of against people telling us the way we should be.
 So I did a six-page comic about having to grow up and get a real job because I was going through that at the time.

-Other than that, I’ve been working on a bunch of independent story stuff.
-And I try to put parkour in my stories without putting parkour in my stories.
+Other than that, I’ve been working on a bunch of independent story stuff, and I try to put parkour in my stories without putting parkour in my stories.
 I feel like whenever I’m watching a movie or a tv show and they actively include parkour, it comes off kind of corny, either because they don’t get it or they’re just trying really hard to incorporate it.
 But in movies or video games when parkour is involved and is just an aspect that’s in there, it just works really well.
 I have a story that I’m writing and the main character has parkour-like movements that he’ll do and he’ll have a parkour-like mindset but I don’t actively say, oh he does parkour.
-I just kind of put it in there, so people who do parkour will get it and people that don’t will be like oh cool, he’s doing something neat.
+I just kind of put it in there, so people who do parkour will get it and people that don’t will be like, “Oh cool, he’s doing something neat.”

 I feel it blends much better that way, you know, instead of having some ridiculously forced concept where we bring in traceurs to do whatever and it ends up being rat race with a bunch of dead people.
 But we won’t get into that.